-Partnering with a celebrity or influencer on a social media-based influence marketing campaign is a hugely important step towards boosting your brand’s popularity.
+Partnering with an influencer on social media for an influence marketing campaign is huge for boosting your brand’s popularity.

-We’re going to take a deep dive into celebrity and influence marketing.
-We’ll show you:
+We’re going to take a deep dive into celebrity and influence marketing:

 - How to find and identify the right influencers for your brand

-- How to get in contact with influencers
+- Learn to get in contact with influencers

 1. Find and Identify the Right Influencers